SspStark/AI-ML/README.md

 **Machine Exhibiting Intelligence** in Uncertain Environments like predicting weather conditions.\
 **Search-based AI** --> AI in Google Maps or Solving Puzzles.
 ## Machine Learning
-A subfield of AI that gives computers the ability to learn itself by identifying patterns without being explicitly programmed.\
+**A subfield of AI that gives computers the ability to learn itself by identifying patterns without being explicitly programmed**.\
 The best example for this is ***Personalized Suggestions*** in ecommerce websites or social media based on the user likes and interests.